Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 	http://worrydream.com/AlligatorEggs/
 	"wildboxez" (script.shyam.id.au/wbz) can be like hackage, C*AN, or some"-thing"...
 	who's that english gardener who also goes out on safaris/survivalism?

+	8< , [, "the interpreter output should be copy/pastable into Shyamscripts\n", 539_16] 8≪ unsigned hex
+	the interpreter output should be copy/pastable into Shyamscripts §001>8
+	8<

 Can JS ouput binaries to "download"?
 I [think](http://shyam.id.au/awooga/) so...
 <br>JS is turing complete, so I think lazy evaluation is also possible...